jkapod01/ceeoinnovations/_projects/spike-prime-backpacks.markdown

 ![Link to my pic](spike-prime-backpacks/spike_1.png)

 ### Supplies:

--SPIKE Prime hub
+- SPIKE Prime hub
--Computer with USB Port / bluetooth
+- Computer with USB Port / bluetooth
--USB cable to connect the hub to the computer
+- USB cable to connect the hub to the computer

 #### Read more about getting started with MicroPython [here](https://ceeoinnovations.github.io/SPIKEPrimeBackpacks.html)
 </div>